epfl-ada/ada-2024-project-sapimatacle/README.md

 | `tmdb_origin_country`   | Country where the movie was produced                            |
 | `tmdb_original_language`| Primary language of the movie's production                      |

 We decided to add this dataset and the mentionned features as they seem relevant to answer our research questions, and that the given data set had some issues, such as the genres proposed, which were very specific (this is shown in results.ipynb), not usable, and that needed to be grouped together.

-## **Methods**
+## Methods

-### Q1 :
+### Q1:

 Franchise movies have higher box office revenue than non franchise ones (statistical significance), but the analysis on the box office shows that a positive linear correlation exists between the movie budget and its box office revenue.
 We did see that multiple data are missing, so using the added data set would be recommended.
 After putting some though on how to compare the box-office revenue between movies, we realized that as a movie budget and revenue are positively correlated, a comparaison of the ratio of those values towards movies in the franchise would be more accurate.
 The next steps would be to look at an eventual correlation between this ratio and the reviews ; as well as looking at how these values differ depending on the order of the movies in a franchise, and whether they are statistically significant or not.
 (102)